OctopusDeploy/TenderSmash/README.md

 ## Making changes

-Changes on the `master` branch are automatically deployed to https://tendersmash.com
+Changes on the `master` branch are automatically deployed to https://tendersmash.com, via github webhook push to Azure.

 ## Credits